Linus2021Lin/marsmiddle/README.md

 This application is generated using [LoopBack 4 CLI](https://loopback.io/doc/en/lb4/Command-line-interface.html) with the [initial project layout](https://loopback.io/doc/en/lb4/Loopback-application-layout.html).

+#web
+This web code is from https://github.com/nocsysmars/marsmiddle_web.git Default account and password is admin/admin

 ## Install dependencies

 By default, dependencies were installed when this application was generated.